Galapagos & Peru Adventure

 Take a morning walk in Tortuga Bay after breakfast.
 Along the way, keep an eye out for eagle rays, sea turtles and blue-footed boobies.
 Later, you’ll head to the local fish market for a dose of local life on the way to The Galapagos Conservancy, who help protect the Galapagos' unique biodiversity.
 Learn how The Intrepid Foundation supports the Galapagos Conservancy Women in Sustainable Entrepreneurship (WISE) program, which provides critical capital for sustainability initiatives and builds the entrepreneurial capacity of Galapagos women.
 After, head to the Charles Darwin Research Station – an international non-profit organisation that’s dedicated to the scientific research and conservation of the archipelago’s environment and biodiversity.

 Say goodbye to the Galapagos today and take a flight back to Quito, making a stop in Guayaquil on the way.
-You'll arrive in Quito later in the afternoon, where your adventure comes to an end.
-You're free to leave at any time – maybe you’d like to extend your stay and head out for a final dinner with your group.
-If you need additional accommodation, just get in touch with your booking agent ahead of time.
+You'll arrive in Quito later in the afternoon, where you'll have a free evening to relax or head out for dinner.

 Say hasta luego to Quito and take an included flight to Lima, one of the most beautiful cities in South America.
 With Indigenous cultures dating back millennia, this country is a fascinating land of Amazonian rainforests, diverse wildlife and soaring mountains.
 You will be picked up from the airport and transferred straight to your hotel.
 There, you’ll meet your new leader and group members - perhaps get acquainted over some Pisco cocktails.